dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-6.0/plan.md

 - Implementation of the new [batching API](https://github.com/dotnet/runtime/issues/28633).
 - Continued work with other .NET teams and the community to understand and evolve ADO.NET.

+Update: The following issues were cut from the 6.0 release:

 - [Standardize on DiagnosticSource for tracing in System.Data.* components](https://github.com/dotnet/runtime/issues/22336).

 ### Enhancements to Microsoft.Data.Sqlite